Skip to main content

 Prefer fixing file paths and table names in the UDF body instead of taking them as arguments.
 That narrows what the UDF can access and keeps behavior predictable.

 A path or URL argument lets callers redirect reads to any object your runtime can reach (another bucket, a different tenant’s prefix, local files, etc.) unless you maintain a strict allowlist—which is easy to get wrong.
 Workbench does not treat path-like parameters as overridable run arguments by default, to reduce accidental or malicious path substitution.
-Use fixed locations in code for normal UDFs; the looser path example below is only for internal shared utilities.
+Use fixed locations in code for normal UDFs; the looser path example below is only for intentional shared utilities.

 Looser surface area — path as a parameter (reasonable only for a reusable “preview any file”–style tool):